 Wasps and hornets, conversely, have more robust stingers designed to protect their hives from larger predators and can sting a human multiple times.

 There is actually only one species of hornet in the US: the brown (or European) hornet.
-The bald-faced hornet also lives in the US, but is actually a species of wasp.
+The bald-faced hornet also lives in the US, but is actually classified as a species of wasp.

 Hornets build paper nests high above ground and are very aggressive when that nest is threatened.
 They do perform a service by hunting down other insects, but their aggressiveness and ability to damage your property make them highly undesirable.